deutsche-nationalbibliothek/ebm4subjects/README.md

 few hundred examples with gold standard labels, the ranker is trained to predict if a suggested candidate label is indeed a match, based on the numerical features collected during the matching process.
-In contrast to the complex extreme multi label classification problem, this is a a mutch simpler problem to train a classifier for, as the selection of features that the binary classifier is trained on, does not depend on the particular label.
+In contrast to the complex extreme multi label classification problem, this is a a much simpler problem to train a classifier for, as the selection of features that the binary classifier is trained on, does not depend on the particular label.